 Your destination for writing tips and exercises from Arvon tutors, and writing opportunities from the literary community.
-You can join as an Arvon Friend, Writer, or 18-25 member to motivate you to keep writing with exclusive access to content.
+You can join as an Arvon Friend to motivate you to keep writing with exclusive access to content.

 Join as an Arvon Writer to get monthly newsletters packed with writing courses, news and opportunities straight to your inbox each month.Join

-Become an Arvon Friend to get full access to tips and exercises from Arvon Tutors sent in a fortnightly email, plus priority booking on 2019 courses.Join
+Become an Arvon Friend to get full access to tips and exercises from Arvon Tutors sent in a fortnightly email, plus priority booking on residential courses.Join

 TIPS & EXERCISES

 To me a writing ritual is about making a regular commitment to recording your thoughts and ideas.
 That might be as…

 If you want to write a story all you really have to do is sit down and write it.
 It’s frustratingly…

 “The first draft of anything is shit,” announced Ernest Hemingway once, while crime colossus Val McDermid was…

 The Stories We Tell

 In our new blog series, The Stories We Tell, leading writers share with you some of the inspirations, challenges and discoveries that led to the writing of their own stories, novels and poems.